Synonym(s)

 - Dermatitis, rheumatoid, neutrophilic

-- Neutrophilic figured erythema in children
+- Neutrophilic figured erythema in childhood

 - Dermatitis, interstitial, granulomatous with arthritis